 Church of St. George - Sofia

 Church of St. Petka of the Saddlers

-You will be greeted at the airport and provided with the rental vehicle.
+You will be greeted at the airport by the car rental company for the delivery of the rental vehicle.

 After you arrive, on your first day you will be able to explore the capital of Sofia.
 You can go on a panoramic walking tour and see the main sights and most beautiful historic buldings of the city.